 Summary : Sailing from Spitsbergen to Greenland, follow the ice’s edge with an eye peeled to the horizon for wildlife.
 Navigating south, you'll explore this remote landscape not only by ship but also on foot and via Zodiac.
 This journey highlights the contrast and change in the Arctic as you move south, finally ending in Iceland, "the Land of Fire and Ice."
 An Inuit village, unique wildlife, and remote destinations are just some of the highlights on this truly unforgettable voyage through the Arctic.

-Activities : Birding, Culture, Hiking, Kayaking, Triple/Quad Cabins
+Activities : Birding, Culture, Hiking, Triple/Quad Cabins

 Keep an eye out for majestic whales, which are known to feed here in the summer months.
-Spot orca, humpback and minke whales, as well as dolphins.
+Spot orca, humpback and minke whales as well as dolphins.
 Enjoy lectures by expedition staff.

-Spend a few days exploring the massive fjord system of Northeast Greenland National Park, which includes portions of Scorsbysund.
 Visit the tiny settlement of Ittoqqortoormiit for a look at how these most northerly people live.

 Enjoy the lecture series while watching the seas for whales.
-Head towards Iceland and the steaming hot springs of Reykjavík.
+Head towards Iceland and the steaming hot springs of Reykjavik.
 The view is often complemented by soaring fulmars, kittiwakes, gannets, guillemots, and razorbills.

 Mandatory Travel Insurance:

-As a requirement of participation on the Expedition, all passengers must purchase medical and emergency evacuation insurance with a minimum medical coverage of $200,000 and this insurance must cover personal injury, medical expenses, repatriation expenses, and evacuation expenses.
+As a requirement of participation on the expedition, all passengers must purchase medical and emergency evacuation insurance with a minimum medical coverage of $200,000 and this insurance must cover personal injury, medical expenses, repatriation expenses, and evacuation expenses.
 Other conditions may apply based on pre-existing conditions.
 Clients must be able to provide proof of insurance purchase and adequate coverage as per the required amounts above.
 We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist U.S. residents with travel protection options.